angular/components/src/material/schematics/ng-generate/m3-theme/README.md

 * `themeTypes` - Theme types ('light', 'dark', or 'both') to generate themes for.
 Defaults to both.
 * `useSystemVariables` - Whether to generate a theme that uses system-level variables for easier dynamic theming.
 Defaults to false.
+* `systemVariablePrefix` - Prefix for system-level variables.
+Defaults to 'sys'.
+* `generateHighContrastOverrideMixins` - Whether to add high contrast override mixins to generated theme file.
+Developers can call the mixin when they want to show a high contrast version of their theme.